atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 A version skew between the kube-controller-manager and the kube-apiserver is not supported as the feature will not work properly.
 The feature should be used after a full upgrade has completed.

-If kube-apiserver is behind, the Evacuation API will not be served.
+If kube-apiserver is behind, the EvictionRequest API will not be served.

-If kube-controller is behind, the evacuation controller will not run and reconcile the Evacuations.
-Thus, there will be no selection of evacuators, eviction of pods, or garbage collection.
+If kube-controller is behind, the eviction request controller will not run and reconcile the EvictionRequests.
+Thus, there will be no selection of interceptors, eviction of pods, or garbage collection.

 ## Production Readiness Review Questionnaire